Do People Still Die in Quicksand?

 If you get stuck in quicksand along a river or lake, you're in somewhat less dire straits, though you still could succumb to a slower death from thirst or exposure if you remain stuck long enough, or even suffocation if your face becomes submerged depending on your position.

-Texas authorities think that may have killed a 50-year-old man who apparently went swimming in the San Antonio River in 2015.
-Authorities found his body three days later, face-down and lodged in quicksand up to the bottom of his buttocks, according to a 2016 Houston Chronicle article.
-The paper noted that it was the only death from quicksand reported in the state over a five-year-period.
+Texas authorities think that may have killed 50-year-old Jose Rey Escobedo, a man who apparently went swimming in the San Antonio River in 2015.
+Authorities found the man's body three days later, face-down and lodged in quicksand up to the bottom of his buttocks, according to a 2016 Houston Chronicle article.
+What's more, Jose Rey Escobedo marked the only death from quicksand reported in the state over a five-year-period.

 And in 2016 in Florida, a 78-year-old man survived being stuck in quicksand near a creek for eight hours, rescued only after a city vehicle fortuitously passed by and workers heard his cries for help.